-- the adequacy of water and salt balances, local and regional scale groundwater and surface water models, and any implications for water quality; - the potential water-related impacts of the proposal and their likely risk to water resources and water-related assets; - whether the information used and methods applied were the best available at the time, and whether the assessment of risk and uncertainty is appropriate; - critical data and information gaps that need to be addressed to complete an adequate assessment; - the cumulative water-related impact of the proposal in the context of past, present, and/or reasonably foreseeable actions; and - the adequacy of proposed environmental objectives, outcomes, and management measures proposed to mitigate risks, and any additional measures to mitigate risks from the proposal, including legacy issues (e.g. rehabilitation, restoration, closure, final voids, brine management etc.).
+- the likely risk to water resources and water-related assets - the adequacy of water and salt balances, local and regional scale groundwater and surface water models, and any implications for water quality - whether the information used and methods applied were leading practice at the time, and whether the assessment of risk and uncertainty is appropriate - critical data and information gaps that need to be addressed to complete an adequate assessment - the cumulative water-related impact of the proposal in the context of past, present, and reasonably foreseeable actions, and - the adequacy of proposed environmental objectives and management measures for mitigating risks, including for legacy issues such as rehabilitation, restoration, closure, final voids and brine management.

+Information to provide in the proposal

+General requirements

-The proponent should present sufficient evidence to allow independent verification of the processes of cause and effect between the proposed project and water resources and the magnitude of the impacts on water resources.
-This includes providing enough information to allow independent review and consideration of assumptions, conceptual models, and the appropriateness of numerical models.
-All significant conclusions made by the proponent should be verifiable by an independent reader of their environmental assessment documents.
+The proposal should present sufficient evidence for independent verification of:

+- · the processes of cause and effect between the project and water resources, and - the magnitude of the impacts on water resources.

-INFORMATION NEEDS FOR IESC ADVICE
+Enough information should be provided to allow an independent reviewer such as the IESC to consider the appropriateness of the underlying assumptions and conceptual models on which numerical models are based.

+An independent reader of the environmental assessment documents should be able to verify all significant conclusions made by the proponent.

+Specific requirements

-The information available will vary for individual proposals depending on the point in the regulatory assessment process at which the proposal is referred.
+The available information will vary for individual proposals depending on the point in the regulatory assessment process at which the proposal is referred.
 Whether the project is a new development (greenfield) or an expansion of an existing operation (brownfield) will also affect the type and amount of information provided to the IESC.

-The documentation provided to the IESC needs to include the most comprehensive information possible, based on, and including, all the available data.
+The documentation provided to the IESC must include the most comprehensive information possible, based on and including all the available data.
+For example this could include historical water quality data to demonstrate compliance with existing conditions, bore logs to support geological conceptualisations, or the results of pump tests to support model parameterisation.
 This is particularly relevant for existing mines undergoing modification/extension or in regions where there is a lot of historical data.

-Early in the assessment process (e.g. Gateway projects in NSW), preliminary conceptual and numerical or analytical models should consider all available data, and be used to identify further data that may need to be acquired.
-Conceptual models should identify water resources and water-dependent assets within the project area and surrounding areas, including their significance under state and Commonwealth legislation, and identify any potential impacts to water-dependent assets.
+Early in the assessment process (e.g. for Gateway projects in New South Wales), preliminary conceptual and numerical or analytical models should consider all available data and be used to identify further data that may needed.
+Conceptual models should identify water resources and water-dependent assets in the project area and surrounding areas, including their significance under state and Commonwealth legislation, and identify any potential impacts to water-dependent assets.

 At the assessment stage, there is expected to be a clear and evidence-based determination of potential significant impacts to water resources and water-dependent assets, supported by detailed modelling.
 Modelling should include detailed conceptual and numerical models at spatial and temporal scales suitable to represent physical, chemical and ecological processes associated with each identified water resource or water-dependent asset.
-The information provided should include a comprehensive assessment of the risk to water resources and water-dependent assets resulting from the proposed project, and details of proposed mitigation measures to manage these risks.
+The information provided should include a comprehensive assessment of the risks to water resources and water-dependent assets from the proposed project at all phases (construction, operation and post-closure), and details of proposed mitigation measures to manage these risks.

-Proposals for expansions or modifications to existing mining operations should outline historical and existing operations, current water-related environmental approval conditions and associated approved monitoring and management plans.
-Any impacts to water resources and waterdependent assets from existing operations, together with the proposed expansion or modification, should be clearly identified and supported by current and historical monitoring data.
-Existing project data should be used to verify model predictions.
-Project documentation should outline how existing data have been used to assess the potential impacts of the proposed project.
+Proposals for expanding or modifying existing mining operations should outline historical and existing operations, current water-related environmental approval conditions and associated approved monitoring and management plans.
+They should:

+- clearly identify any impacts to water resources and water-dependent assets from existing operations and from the proposed expansion or modification - use current and historical monitoring data to support assertions about impacts - use existing project data to verify model predictions, and - outline how existing data have been used to assess the potential impacts of the proposed project.